fsprojekti/rack-warehouse-jetmax/README.md

 |316|coil|Read|state slot|state of warehouse slot 14|
 |317|coil|Read|state slot|state of warehouse slot 15|

-Example of manipulation robot to move package from load slot 0 to storage slot 5
+Example of manipulation of robot to move package from load slot 0 to storage slot 5

 ```mermaid
     sequenceDiagram